Shreyj395/Spotify-clone-/README.md

 ✔️ Clean and organized code structure
 ✔️ No JavaScript used - only HTML & CSS

-### 🎯 Purpose:
+📢 About This Project:

-This project is part of my learning journey to master frontend development.
-It helped me understand how to build complex layouts, use Flexbox/Grid effectively, and improve CSS design skills.
+This project is a part of my personal learning journey as a Frontend Developer.
+Rebuilding real-world websites like Spotify helps me sharpen my skills and understand professional design patterns.
+This project focuses only on structure and styling — no functionality is implemented yet.

 ---

+💡 What I Learned:
+✔️ How to build complex layouts using Flexbox & Grid ✔️ Styling modern, responsive web interfaces
+✔️ Working with fonts, icons, and hover animations
+✔️ Creating real-world UI clones with pure frontend technologies

+🎨 Project Highlights:
+✔️ Clean and modern UI inspired by Spotify
+✔️ Fully responsive for all screen sizes
+✔️ Smooth hover and active effects using only CSS
+✔️ Well-structured and readable code
+✔️ A perfect project for beginners to understand layout building

 ### 🛠️ Tech Stack: